Risk matrix: what is it and should you use one?

 It would be fair to say that the simple nature of the risk matrix is both its greatest benefit and greatest weakness.
 Their simplicity makes for a great overview of levels of risk, but it also means that nuances are left out, which can negatively impact upon decision making.

 It is useful to consider what other measures you can implement, in addition to a risk matrix, in order to ensure that your risk management process is robust.
-Risk management software, for example, has numerous benefits that can support your organisation's approach to risk.
+Risk management software, for example, has numerous benefits that can support your organization's approach to risk.

 Now that you understand what a risk matrix is, why not investigate how the right risk management solution can benefit your business?